-Anyone who believes that an ASHA member or holder of the CCC has violated the Code may file a complaint against that individual.
+Anyone who believes that (1) an ASHA member or a holder of the Certificate of Clinical Competence (CCC) has violated the Code of Ethics or (2) a holder of ASHA assistants certification has violated the Code of Conduct may file a complaint against that individual.
 In addition, the BOE itself can initiate a complaint based on information that is part of a public record, such as actions taken against an individual by courts or regulatory bodies.

 American Speech-Language-Hearing Association

 2200 Research Boulevard #309

 Unless the BOE issues an emergency suspension against you, there is no change in your ASHA membership or certification status during the time the complaint is being adjudicated.
 A sanction affecting your ASHA status will not go into effect until the BOE issues its Final Decision in the matter.
 The BOE will not provide any information about the complaint to any individual, organization, or agency until after its Final Decision is issued, unless required by law.
 (See notification of BOE decisions.)

 If you are an applicant for certification, a complaint may delay your application.